 Here are 10 things that will make your winter break in Lapland unforgettable:

 1. The Northern Lights

 Both husky and reindeer excursions are common activities in Lapland, and they are organized throughout the populated areas.
-Whether opting for a short sprint or a journey over tens of kilometers accompanied by traditional lunch and hot beverages, a reindeer safari in Lapland will offer you the chance to soak up a bit of the peculiar local culture, and so will do the exhilarating husky expedition.
+Whether opting for a short ride or a longer journey over tens of kilometers accompanied by traditional lunch and hot beverages, a reindeer safari in Lapland will offer you the chance to soak up a bit of the peculiar local culture, and so will do an exhilarating husky expedition.